 Barolo Wine Pairings

-As Barolo wine is high in tannins, acidity, and alcohol content, the best food pairings are heavy dishes with a high-fat content.
+As Barolo wine is high in tannins, acidity, and alcohol content, the best food pairings are typically heavy dishes with a high fat content.

-Most traditional Piedmont dishes are decadent, prepared with a mix of butter and olive oil, sometimes lard, and an acid component like tomatoes.
-Therefore, beef, goose, game, stuffed ravioli, or creamy risotto, are all a great Barolo wine pairing.
+Most traditional Piedmont dishes are decadent, prepared with a mix of butter and olive oil, sometimes lard, and an acidic component like tomatoes.
+Therefore, beef, goose, game, stuffed ravioli, or creamy risotto are all great Barolo wine pairings.

-Barolo wine is also highly aromatic, so that can be enjoyed with rich cheeses such as aged Castelmagno or the velvety goat-milk Robiola di Roccaverano or as an aftermeal with some dark chocolate, maybe in front of a fireplace.
+Barolo wine is also highly aromatic, so it can be enjoyed with rich cheeses such as aged Castelmagno or the velvety goat-milk Robiola di Roccaverano or as an after-meal with some dark chocolate, maybe in front of a fireplace.

-Lastly, Piedmont is the land of white truffles and mushrooms which are also an ideal Barolo wine pairing.
+Lastly, Piedmont is renowned for its white truffles and mushrooms, which are also an ideal pairing for Barolo wine.

-Meet Piemonte Tour Operator aims to connect visitors with local winemakers willing to personalize the tasting experience based on the guests’ interest, rather than serving pre-set wine pouring in a cold environment.
+The best wine tours go beyond simple tastings; they aim to connect visitors with local winemakers who customize the tasting experience based on guests’ interests, rather than serving a standard selection in a sterile environment.

 Is Barolo Worth Visiting?

-An expert guide can bring to life hidden details, stories, and fun facts, wandering through the narrow streets flanked by wine shops and private homes.
+An expert guide can bring to life hidden details, stories, and fun facts as they wander through the narrow streets flanked by wine shops and private homes.
 Here, tradition, winemaking, and local life blend in a fascinating storytelling.

 Moreover, Barolo is worth visiting for a deeper look at the medieval castle, today the home of a wine museum, and for unraveling both the origins and the recent improvements of Barolo wine.

-Back in the first half of the 1800s, the wealthy Juliette Colbert, wife of the last heir of the Falletti family lived in the castle of Barolo.
+In the first half of the 1800s, the wealthy Juliette Colbert, wife of the last heir of the Falletti family, resided in the castle of Barolo.
 She was the one to suggest the aging of the local Nebbiolo grapes in wood, a technique observed in her hometown in the Bordeaux region, from where she was coming.

 With the help of Count Camillo Benso di Cavour, who lived in the nearby castle of Grinzane and was soon hired as Prime Minister by King Charles Albert of the House of Savoy, the newly born Barolo wine became a favorite of nobles and in many courts of Europe, so as to be nicknamed “the king of wines, wine of kings”.